mcendoya/qPRAentry/inst/ShinyFiles/Info_ntrade.md

    - **How It works:** Users upload a file containing the NUTS2 codes along with corresponding values that represent the desired proportion of $N_{trade}$ to be allocated to each region.
 The application will then use this custom dataset to redistribute the $N_{trade}$ quantities accordingly.

+## $N_{trade}$ report

+Upon completion of the analysis, the user will have the option to download a comprehensive report summarising the results.
+This report will include key tables and data visualizations.